bitpay/bitcore-blog/contents/articles/cosign-our-multisignature-wallet-in-development/index.md

 Cosign is developed by the same people that developed insight, a powerful, open-source blockchain API and client.
 Cosign uses insight to find unspent transaction outputs and broadcast transactions to the bitcoin network.
-Long-term, however, we believe it will be possible to implement SPV in the browser, where the only need for a server will be to to bridge the Web RTC communication protocol with the real bitcoin p2p protocol.
+Long-term, however, we believe it will be possible to implement SPV in the browser, where the only need for a server will be to bridge the Web RTC communication protocol with the real bitcoin p2p protocol.
 In the meantime, running insight locally means there is no central server except the p2p facilitator.

 ## Conclusion